ece4078dev/ECE4078_Lab_2025/Week07-08/README.md

 ## Path planning with a partially known map (Week 9)
 In this component, 5 obstacle fruits&vegs at locations unknown to the robot is present in the arena in addition to the 5 target fruits&vegs that the robot needs to navigate to.

-To perform the navigation, your codes should only take the [mostly known groundtruth map](M3_prac_map_part.txt), where the locations of some of the objects (10 ArUco markers and 5 target fruits&vegs) in the arena are stored as input. **Once the Python script has started, you can enter no more than one command for the robot to start its task.
+To perform the navigation, your codes should only take the [partially known groundtruth map](M3_prac_map_part.txt), where the locations of some of the objects (10 ArUco markers and 5 target fruits&vegs) in the arena are stored as input. **Once the Python script has started, you can enter no more than one command for the robot to start its task.
 You are not allowed to hard-code the waypoints or teleoperate the robot.**

 Building on top of the components described above, you will need to include
 1. A grocery detector (implemented in M2) to detect and estimate the location of the 5 obstacles, whose locations are initially unknown to the robot